Prasanth-s-n/Bioinformatics/README.md

 # Bioinformatics
-This repositary contains the code of different languages related bioinformatics Get Code and Content explaination at rarelyknows.wordpress.com
+This repositary contains the code of different languages related to bioinformatics.
+Get Code and Content explaination at rarelyknows.wordpress.com